uvazke/WLang/README.md

-# JCalc
+# WLang

 ## Overview

-Just a Calculator
+Wa Langage

 ## Description

-It is a calculator using yacc/lex
+It is a Langage using yacc/lex (developing now...)

 Please run ```make``` under the top dirctory to compile Jcalc